rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 the result pertains to, the SMARTS string of the MCES, the lists of atoms and bonds in the two molecules that match, the Johnson similarity between the 2 molecules, the number of fragments in the MCES, the number of atoms in the largest fragment and whether the run timed out or not.
-There is also the method largestFragmentOnly(), which cuts a the MCES down to the largest single fragment.
+There is also the method largestFragmentOnly(), which cuts the MCES down to the largest single fragment.
 This is a non-reversible change, so if you want both results, take a copy first.